 leaves from 5 sprigs of thyme

 For the thyme Stichelton crème fraîche, put all the ingredients in a blender or food processor and pulse to a semi-coarse consistency.
 Season with salt to taste and set aside.

-Place a large frying pan over a high heat and leave until it is very hot.
+Place a large frying pan over high heat and leave until it is very hot.
 Add the rapeseed oil; it should begin to smoke.
 Immediately add the mushrooms and thyme leaves, plus a dusting of fine salt, and toss to coat them evenly with the oil.
-Leave undisturbed for a minute or so, until the mushrooms colour ever so slightly, then toss and colour on the other side.
+Leave undisturbed for a minute or so, until the colour of the mushroom ever so slightly, then toss and colour on the other side.
 Remove from the heat and add the butter to the pan.
 Toss until it has melted and the mushrooms are evenly coated, then check the seasoning.

 While the mushrooms are cooking, put the sourdough bread under a hot grill and toast, turning every minute, until both sides are golden brown.
 Thin slices of bread will curl under the grill, and the regular turning prevents this happening.

 Remove the sourdough from the grill and add a couple of slices to each plate.
 Cover with the mushrooms, season with flaky sea salt and add a heaped tablespoon of the Stichelton crème fraîche.